awg3/assignments/README.md

-# assignments
+# brain dump
-Coding assignments and general brain dump
+Projects that I picked up and wish to share.